-Greek | Russian | Arabic | Hebrew
+Greek | Russian | Arabic

-St. Raphael offers biblical Greek, Arabic, Hebrew, and contemporary Russian courses for beginning and continuing students.
+St. Raphael offers biblical Greek, Arabic, and contemporary Russian courses for beginning and continuing students.
 Studying Greek trains children in the art of grammar universal to all language, as well as giving them access to the New Testament and Septuagint, Byzantine hymnography, and Patristic writings in the original tongue.
 Russian opens possibilities for students to engage more deeply with the Slavic roots of many Orthodox churches.
-We’re excited to add Arabic and Hebrew as the most recent addition to the St. Raphael School language program.
+We’re excited to add Arabic as the most recent addition to the St. Raphael School language program.

-Greek Alphabet & Grammar Primer
+LS Greek Alphabet & Grammar Primer

-New Testament Greek 1 for Beginners
+New Testament Greek 1 for Adults

-New Testament Greek for Adults
+New Testament Greek 2 for Adults

-US Arabic 1
+US Russian 1

 More About Greek and Russian at SRS